 We promote positive attitudes towards disability and pupils are encouraged to be understanding of and supportive towards those with such difficulties.
-We are keen to work closely and flexibly with other professionals when the need arises such as Speech and Language Therapists or Occupational Therapists, to help disabled pupils overcome or minimise the problems caused by their incapacity.
+We are keen to work closely and flexibly with other professionals when the need arises such as Speech and Language Therapists to help pupils with special educational needs to overcome or minimise the problems caused by their incapacity.